Low Sugar and Organic Wines

-With the new year upon us, we’re hearing more of the ‘New Year, New Me!’ mantra make its way around.
-Wine lovers, that doesn’t mean you have to give up your favorite wines!
-Organic, low sugar, and low sulfate wines are great options if you’re looking for something lighter to drink, while also sticking to those New Year’s resolutions and intentions that you set.
-We’ve put together some information and wine suggestions to help you out.
+Organic, low sugar, sugar free wines, and low sulfate wines are perfect if you’re looking for something lighter to drink, while also sticking to those New Year’s resolutions and intentions that you set.
+Read on for helpful tips and low sugar wine brands to try.

 What determines the sweetness and sugar levels of a wine?
 Fermentation!
 When less sugar is fermented, more stays in the natural fruit.
 Sweet white wines (Moscato, German Riesling, and Spätlese) yield a shorter fermentation time, making it sweeter on the tongue.

-Sweet red wines (Tawny Port, Port, and Banyuls) are typically fermented with fruits other than grapes, think figs, dates, etc. These fruits have a natural sweetness that add sugar and flavor.
+Sweet red wines (Tawny Port, Port, and Banyuls) are typically fermented with fruits other than grapes—think figs, dates, etc. These fruits have a natural sweetness that add sugar and flavor.
 Similar to dry white wines, dry red wines (Italian Chianti, Pinot Noir, Malbec, and Zinfandel) are also lower in sugar (1-3 grams per 5-ounce), fermented for much longer, and more tannic.
 A few dry red wine varietals include Italian Chianti, Pinot Noir, Malbec, and Zinfandel.

 Low Sugar Wine | Suggested Food Pairing |